Rochilaz123/mildew-detection-in-cherry-leaves/README.md

 ## Main Data Analysis and Machine Learning Libraries

-- Here, you should list the libraries used in the project and provide an example(s) of how you used these libraries.
+- numpy==1.19.2 - Used for converting images to arrays
+- pandas==1.1.2 - Used to structure the data in a dataframe
+- matplotlib==3.3.1 - Used for plotting the data visualisation, as well as for plotting images.
+- seaborn==0.11.0 - Used for plotting data visualisation with matplotlib
+- streamlit==0.85.0 - Used for creating the dashboard
+- tensorflow-cpu==2.6.0 - Used for creating the model
+- keras==2.6.0 - Used for creating the model

 ## Credits

-- In this section, you need to reference where you got your content, media and from where you got extra help.
-It is common practice to use code from other repositories and tutorials.
-However, it is necessary to be very specific about these sources to avoid plagiarism.
-- You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Content

-- The text for the Home page was taken from Wikipedia Article A.
-- Instructions on how to implement form validation on the Sign-Up page were taken from [Specific YouTube Tutorial](https://www.youtube.com/).
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).
+-

 ### Media

-- The photos used on the home and sign-up page are from This Open-Source site.
-- The images used for the gallery page were taken from this other open-source site.
+- The images used in the leaves dataset were taken from [Kaggle](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves)

-## Acknowledgements (optional)
+## Acknowledgements

-- Thank the people who provided support throughout this project.
+- Thank you to Mo Shami, my Code Institute Mentor.